adsl14/monitoring/README.md

 # Monitoring
 -------------

-Machine learning network for monitoring areas.
+Deep learning network for monitoring areas.

 ## Install Earth Engine API and Tensorflow in Windows 10